geopm/geopm/service/docs/source/geopm_pio_sst.7.rst

 * ``SST::COREPRIORITY:ASSOCIATION``:
   (Core scope) Assign a core to a CLOS.

-* ``SST::COREPRIORITY:n:WEIGHT``:
+* ``SST::COREPRIORITY:n:PRIORITY``:
   (Package scope) Set proportional priority for CLOS n.
-A lower weight indicates a higher priority.
-Weight ranges from 0-15 and is used to distribute power amongst cores.
+A lower value indicates a higher importance.
+Weight ranges from 0-1 and is used to distribute power amongst cores.

 * ``SST::COREPRIORITY:n:FREQUENCY_MIN``: